 The UK energy system in 2050 was modelled with the most effective options, and a Linear Programming method used to find optimum solutions.
 These suggest that the carbon reduction target could be met, and with scope for flexibility, by varying the amounts of biomass and wind energy.
 Along with an overall demand reduction of 30 %, the Final to Primary energy fraction could increase from 0.69 at present to around 0.80, and the Renewable to Primary energy fraction from 0.01 at present to around 0.30.
 Some solutions could even reduce oil and gas consumption below the levels permitted by the carbon target.
 Such solutions would increase energy security, environmental quality and sustainability, and reduce fuel poverty.

 In Part II, the case is developed for a new operating regime in UK energy markets.
 Having satisfied itself and others that there are energy technology solutions that can meet their carbon emission targets, the Government could invite energy service companies to take up franchises for these markets.
 These would each have sales of around a billion pounds a year, and be accompanied by Carbon Reduction Obligations, which would directly reflect those of the Government itself.
 With their knowledge of the field, experience in big projects, and access to low cost, long term financing, these companies could implement energy saving and efficiency, and renewable energy supply options, symmetrically with fossil energy supply - in order to meet their Carbon Reduction Obligations.

 A Slide Show of the major findings may be viewed online.

 2003-01-19 Energy Solutions for 60% Carbon Reduction

-A study prompted by the Royal Commission on Environmental Pollution Report No. 22, "Energy - the Changing Climate", and by the U.K. Government Cabinet Office Performance and Innovation Unit Energy Review.
+This study was prompted by the Royal Commission on Environmental Pollution Report No. 22, "Energy - the Changing Climate", and by the U.K. Government Cabinet Office Performance and Innovation Unit Energy Review.